nelsonbarbosa19/posts-app/README.md

 # Posts App

-A modern React application that demonstrates best practices in React development, state management, and API integration.
-The application was built from scratch with the intention to use the latest versions of all libraries and React technologies.
+A React application that demonstrates best practices in React development, state management, and API integration.
+The application was built from scratch with the intention to give a small demonstration of the latest versions of libraries and React technologies that I have used throughout my career.

+The project focuses on demonstrating React best practices and modern technologies, rather than complex styling and layout (though the app remains fully responsive) or creating a large number of screens.

+Nelson Barbosa

 ## Installation and Setup